 Their history, ranking and ideal were perfect for my organizing the long list into a much shorter comprehensive listing.
 Their title “cardinal” virtues came from St. Ambrose at about 350CE.
 The phrase stems from the Latin word “cardo” meaning “hinge”.
 The four virtues upon which all the others “hinged”.
 Later I added discipline because there needed to some repetition, training or exercise of the system to make it work correctly.
 Also I change the concept from the term virtue, which implies a thing done to the concept of principle a thing sought after.
 Obviously all of this took years as I was searching for an answer to my issues and my life experiences.
 There was no plan in the beginning.
 I wanted to figure out a way to attain harmony in my life in a spirit filled way and here is where my search has led me.

 While searching fundamentals, I have been around the world and searched through history for a way to find peace in my experience and these five principles: Wisdom; Justice; Courage; Discipline and Moderation are the fulfillment of that search.
 The combining of these creates a simple check list system that helps me balance my daily aspirations and desires.
 They help me balance the bombardment of information that I receive each day.
 They help me see a way to peaceful coexistence each day.
 Our lives were meant to achieve our legitimate desires and dreams.
-We were meant for harmony and abundance, and not reaching those aspirations is usually a direct result of our own ignorance, laziness, misdeeds, cowardice, arrogance and ego.
-We can do better.
+We were meant for harmony and abundance!
+However, not reaching those aspirations is usually a direct result of our own ignorance, laziness, misdeeds, cowardice, arrogance and ego.
+It is within us to do better.
 We must do better…